 There are particular problems with decisions on women’s claims.
 Women who turn to the courts for help when their asylum claims are refused are more likely to have their protection needs recognised by the courts.
 Women tell us that it is in part because the asylum system can feel very hostile and it is difficult for them to give full details of the violence they have experienced.

-- In 2015, 14,832 asylum seekers had been locked up in detention centres.
+In 2016, 13,230 asylum seekers had been locked up in detention centres.
 Shamefully, around half of all asylum seekers find themselves detained during the asylum process.
-Despite the Government’s 2010 pledge to end child detention for immigration purposes, 154 children were imprisoned during this time.
+Despite the Government’s 2010 pledge to end child detention for immigration purposes, 71 children were imprisoned during 2016.